trueos/trueos-docs/trueos-handbook/helpsupport.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The |trueos| source code is available from
 `GitHub <https://github.com/trueos/>`_.
-The code has been organized into repositories which represent the |lumina| desktop, the graphical utilities, |sysadm|, and various other applications. :command:`git` needs to be installed in order to download the source code.
+The code is organized into repositories which represent the |lumina| desktop, the graphical utilities, |sysadm|, and various other applications. :command:`git` needs to be installed in order to download the source code.
 When using
 |trueos|, :command:`git` is included in the base install.

 To download the source code, :command:`cd` to the directory to store the source code and specify the name of the desired repository.
-In this example, the user wishes to download the source for the graphical
+In this example, the user is downloading the source for the graphical
 utilities:

 .. code-block:: none

- git clone git://github.com/trueos/trueos-utils-qt5
+ ~% cd Projects

-This will create a directory with the same name as the repository.
+ ~/Projects% git clone git://github.com/trueos/trueos-utils-qt5

-.. note:: To keep the local copy in sync with the official repository, periodically run :command:`git pull` within the directory.
+This creates a directory with the same name as the repository.

-..
-TODO :command:`portsnap fetch extract` is being reworked.
-Use git instructions for now (12/5/16).
+.. note:: To keep the local copy in sync with the official repository, periodically run :samp:`git pull` within the directory.

 Before compiling any source, ensure the Ports Collection is installed.
 At this time, **git** is used to fetch and update ports (see